-Khirbet Cana is one of the most likely candidates for the site of Jesus's first miracle, turning water to wine.
-Although the traditional place is in the modern village of Kefar Kenna, closer (6KM) to Nazareth, there are other scholars that favour this featured site.
+Khirbet Cana is one of the most likely candidates for the site of Jesus’s first miracle, turning water to wine.
+Although the traditional place is in the modern town of Kafr Kanna, closer (6KM) to Nazareth, there are other scholars that favor this featured site.

 Home > Sites > Lower Galilee> Khirbet Cana

 Khirbet Cana is located on a steep hill in the heart of the wide Netufa (Netopha) valley.
 On this hill are the ruins of an ancient village from the Hellenistic, Early Roman, Byzantine and early Arab periods.
-Is this the ruins of the ancient village of Cana of the Galilee, the site of Jesus's first miracle - turning the water to wine?
+Are these ruins of the ancient village of Cana of the Galilee, the site of Jesus’s first miracle – turning the water to wine?

 Khirbet ("ruins" in Arabic) Cana is located 4 kilometers from Kefar Manda, 9 kilometers north of Sipphoris, and 14 kilometers north of Nazareth.
 This remote site is accessible by foot or by SUV.
 The small rounded hill, 70-110 meters high above the surrounding plains, overlooks the agriculture fields of the vast Netufa Valley basin.
 A dirt road leads west to Yodfat (Jotapata), which is 2.5KM away.